New potatoes straight from the garden can be enjoyed by many diabetics.

 There's another good reason to enjoy new potatoes; they aren't sprayed with a herbicide like Glyphosate, marketed as Roundup, just days before harvesting to desiccate the plant.
-Scientist have changed the grading from 'possibly' to 'probably' cancer causing; residues are in many of the foods we eat.
+Scientists have changed the grading from 'possibly' to 'probably' cancer causing; residues are in many of the foods we eat.

 If you have a problem with moles in your garden, as we do, then don't plant your seed potatoes in rows; we have learned the hard way to plant them randomly; otherwise, having discovered the first, the little devils will devour the lot.

-Actually they do a lot of good in the garden, aerating the soil, but they can do a lot of damage to your new potatoes too; planting the moles' favourites in the mesh bags that many foods come in certainly does help to keep them at bay.
+Actually they do a lot of good in the garden, aerating the soil, but they can do a lot of damage to your new potatoes too; planting the moles' favourites in the mesh bags that many foods like onions come in certainly does help to keep them at bay.

 How to plant potatoes will help you get started; you'll notice that we used to plant them in rows; no longer.